mtekk/Breadcrumb-NavXT/readme.txt

 == Changelog ==
 = 5.0.0 =
+* Behavior Change: Moved `bcn_breadcrumb_trail::trail` to `bcn_breadcrumb_trail::breadcrumbs`
+* Behavior Change: When WordPress is in multisite/network mode, the settings set in the network settings page take priority over subsite settings.
 * New feature: Added `bcn_breadcrumb_trail_object` filter.
 * New feature: Added `bcn_li_attributes` filter.
+* New feature: Added `bcn_breadcrumb_types` filter.
 * New feature: Added Network Admin Settings page.
+* New feature: Added `xmlns:v` and `property` to the valid tag attributes.
 = 4.4.0 =
 * New feature: Added `bcn_breadcrumb_url` filter.
 * New feature: Add resource ID to the `bcn_breadcrumb_title` filter.